embrcollab/0x40.me/content/cv.md

 - /posts/cv/
 ---

+## This is currently out of date and hasn't been updated in a while.

 ## Profile

 My experience is varied however I have found myself enjoying challenging tasks, whether it be maintaining the balance between the customer-business relationship or following specific criteria to design and create real world solutions to problems.
 I believe if I run into a problem, I can find a way to work through it in the most efficient and productive way.